Install Donkeycar on Linux

 Open the Terminal application.

-- Change to a dir you would like to use as the head of your projects.
+Create a project directory you would like to use as the

 pip install -e .[pc].
 You'll need to escape the brackets and run